VMironiuk/volodymyroniuk.github.io/_posts/2022-04-10-memory-management-in-swift-with-arc.markdown

 ---
 ## Memory management in general
 There are two main approaches to memory management:
 * Manual memory management.
 This type of memory management is frequently used in systems where performance matters and additional overhead for automatic memory management at runtime is not allowed.
-In this case a programmer is responsible for manual allocating and freeing memory.
+In this case, a programmer is responsible for manually allocating and freeing memory.
 * Automatic memory management.
 Manual memory management is error prone because in complex codebases it is very easy to forget to free allocated memory or accidentally use already freed memory.
-For this reason some programming languages have built in mechanisms for automatic memory management.
+For this reason, some programming languages have built-in mechanisms for automatic memory management.
 The most popular one is the garbage collector.
-Garbage collector is just a chunk of code integrated with your binary which frees memory at some time during execution (the details of when the garbage collector frees memory can depend on implementation details).
-In this case a programmer just deals with program logic and does not distract on memory management because the garbage collector does it implicitly.
-But most implementations of garbage collectors frees memory at a time when memory pressure happens and it leads to additional overhead during a program execution.
+A garbage collector is just a chunk of code integrated with your binary that frees memory at some time during execution (the details of when the garbage collector frees memory can depend on implementation details).
+In this case, a programmer just deals with program logic and does not distract from memory management because the garbage collector does it implicitly.
+But most implementations of garbage collectors free memory at a time when memory pressure happens and it leads to additional overhead during program execution.

 ## Automatic Reference Counter
-*Automatic Reference Counter* or just *ARC* is Apple’s approach to deal with memory management.
-Before ARC was introduced in Objective-C programmers were using a method called *manual retain-release* or *MRR* to explicitly manage memory of applications by specifying when an object must be retained and when it must be released.
-The method is based on reference counting but the problem is that a programmer must specify a proper calling of retain/release methods which was working in a pair.
-ARC is the compiler feature which is responsible for injecting retain/release methods in a code implicitly instead of a programmer.
+*Automatic Reference Counter* or just *ARC* is Apple’s approach to dealing with memory management.
+Before ARC was introduced in Objective-C programmers were using a method called *manual retain-release* or *MRR* to explicitly manage the memory of applications by specifying when an object must be retained and when it must be released.
+The method is based on reference counting but the problem is that a programmer must specify a proper calling of retain/release methods that were working in a pair.
+ARC is the compiler feature that is responsible for injecting retain/release methods in a code implicitly instead of a programmer.
 But now programmers have another responsibility - build proper relationships between objects to avoid retain cycles when objects retain each other which leads to memory leaks.
 So let’s see ARC in action with a few common examples of retain cycles and how to help ARC break those retain cycles with Swift language features.

 ## ARC in action
-Suppose we have next class:
+Suppose we have the next class:

 {% highlight swift %}
 class Employee {